Bangalore & Hyderabad(+91) 73040 90352

 3. Simple spread footing

-8. Wall footing
+8. Wall Footing

 A continuous strip of concrete known as a wall footing or strip footing is used to distribute the weight of a load-bearing wall over a soil area.
 It is an essential part of a thin foundation.
 Both reinforced concrete and ordinary concrete can be used to build wall footings that support direct vertical loads.